BytezoTeam/Eventfully/README.md

 ## Development Setup
 ### 1. Clone or Download Eventfully
-- Download Eventfully from GitHub or clone the repository with `git clone https://github.com/BytezoTeam/Eventfully` from your Terminal with [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed
+- download Eventfully from GitHub or clone the repository with `git clone https://github.com/BytezoTeam/Eventfully` from your terminal with [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed
-- Open the Project in your Terminal or in your Files
+- open the project in your terminal or in your files

 ### 2. Install Meilisearch (Search Database Server)
 - [install and run Meilisearch](https://www.meilisearch.com/docs/learn/getting_started/installation)
 - note down master key and server url in the .env file

-### 3. Make the .env File
+### 3. Make a .env File

 The file must be named `.env` and should be located in the root of the project (the same file level as `README.md` file).
 It should contain this information (replace values with yours):